wadewegner/azure-website-go-builder/README.md

 		![portaltest](https://cloud.githubusercontent.com/assets/746259/5703027/1b6da8b2-9a1e-11e4-8489-4ce689bf963f.png)

 	3. Once your website is provisioned the website blade will open.
-Select `Configuration` -> `Extensions` then click the `Add` button.
+Select `Configuration` and `Extensions` then click the `Add` button.
 	4. Select the `Go Lang for Azure Websites` site extension, accept the legal terms, and click `OK`.

-	It will take a few minutes to install into site extension.
-You can see progress on the `Notifications` blad.
+	Give it a moment to install into site extension.
+You can see progress on the `Notifications` blade.

 3. Log into the [Azure Portal](https://portal.azure.com/) (if you're not already there) and open your website blade.